microsoft/vscode-anycode/README.md

 A language extension that **inaccurately** implements the following features

-* expand/shrink selection
 * outline, quick-outline, and breadcrumbs
-* (experimental) workspace symbol search and go to definition
+* workspace symbol search and go to definition
+* document highlights for locals, arguments, and identifiers
+* identifier based completions
 * (experimental) syntax errors via the `anycode.diagnostics`-setting
+* expand/shrink selection

 This extension should be used when running in enviroments that don't allow for running actual language services.

 Currently, the following languages are supported:  `c`, `cpp`, `csharp`, `java`, `php`, `rust`, `go`, `python`

 ---